BBQ Knives & Cutlery Buying Guide | How to Buy BBQ Knives & Cutlery

 - Blade length varies 5–10 inches

 Pick out a chef’s knife with a row of indented scallops.
 Congrats!
 That’s a santoku knife, similarly shaped with a taller, thinner blade (and similarly multi-purpose).
 It handles lighter while trading in that rocking motion for simpler up-down chopping.
 The end result?
-Refined precision, perfect for waver-thin slices (and smaller hands).
+Refined precision, perfect for wafer-thin slices (and smaller hands).
 This knife excels masterfully at all things sliced, diced, or chopped — hence the name “Santoku,” or “Three Virtues.”

 - Matches blade weight to the weight of the tang and handle